Claude Code Quality Drops: 6 Fixes That Actually Work (2026)

 If Anthropic, OpenAI, or Google are reading this (they're not, but humor me):

 Transparency about routing.
-If I'm getting a quantized model during peak hours, tell me.
-Let me opt into a queue for the full-precision model if I'm willing to wait.
-Don't silently give me a worse product and pretend nothing changed.
+If a request gets routed to a different server pool, surface that information.
+Let developers opt into a queue for their preferred configuration if they're willing to wait.
+Don't silently serve a different experience and pretend nothing changed.

 Version pinning.
-Let me pin to a specific model version for a project.
-If I've calibrated my prompts to Claude 3.5 Sonnet v2, don't silently upgrade me to v3 and break my workflows.
+Let developers pin to a specific model version for a project.
+If I've calibrated my prompts to a particular model snapshot, don't silently upgrade me to a new version and break my workflows.
 Make upgrades opt-in for professional users.

 These aren't unreasonable asks.
 Every other API I use provides versioning and monitoring.
 AI APIs should be no different.